Garmin Venu 4

 • Volume is 24.3 cm³ on Garmin Venu 4 and 24.9075 cm³ on Google Pixel Watch 4.

-• Garmin Venu 4 does not have a cadence sensor, while Google Pixel Watch 4 does.
+• Multi-sport mode is available on Garmin Venu 4 but not on Google Pixel Watch 4.

-• Garmin Venu 4 does not have a cellular module, while Google Pixel Watch 4 does.
+• Golf features are available on Garmin Venu 4 but not on Google Pixel Watch 4.

 • Battery life is 12 days on Garmin Venu 4 and 1.6 days on Google Pixel Watch 4.